apache/mesos/docs/operator-http-api.md

 ### GET_FRAMEWORKS

-This call retrieves information about all the frameworks known to the agent at the current time.
+This call retrieves information about all the frameworks known to the agent.

 ```
 GET_FRAMEWORKS HTTP Request (JSON):